inbo/tutorials/content/tutorials/r_citations_markdown/index.md

 :   Specify one or more Zotero libraries.
 Or `false` to turn of Zotero
     library entirely.

-Here is an example of a valid YAML with all citation arguments:
+Here is an example of a valid YAML with all citation arguments (“yes” and “no” serve as alternatives to `true` and `false`):

     ---
     author: Research Institute for Nature and Forest